graceaveris/30daysReact-15/README.md

-**Day Fifteen - 30 days of React challenge - "Random Holiday Destination" app**
+**Day Sixteen - 30 days of React challenge - "Random Holiday Destination" app**

 Today i've connected with Google Maps API to create a simple app that generates a random holiday destination, and shows you on a map with a label.